Blog: Aegler and Rolex

 Jean Aegler was born on 25 January 1850 in Krattigen, a small Swiss village about 90 kilometres south east of Bienne situated on a hill overlooking Lake Thun.
 He was the son of Johannes Aegler and Susanna nee Isler.
 Jean Aegler trained as a watchmaker before founding his own company.
 Johannes Aegler is recorded as being an "instructeur, huissier et facteur", so Jean could perhaps have studied under him, but it seems more likely that he was sent to Bienne for his apprenticeship.
 Jean Aegler married Anna Maria Ramser on 26 July 1873 in La Neuveville.
 He died on 2 August 1891 in Bienne at the young age of only 41 years.

 In 1881 Jean Aegler acquired a workshop in the Rebberg district of Bienne on La Haute-Route, overlooking the city centre.
 The history of this factory is virtually unknown.
-The image here shows the original factory block from 1881, although this image was made after Jean Aegler had in 1891 died and his widow had taken over running the company.
+The image here shows the original factory block from 1881, although this image was made after Jean Aegler had died in 1891 and his widow had taken over running the company.
 At the time in Switzerland, privately owned companies had to be named after the person or persons in charge, so as soon as one person or partner died or left the company, a name change had to follow.
 In this case the name was changed Veuve Jean Aegler (widow of Jean Aegler), often abbreviated to Vve.
 Jean Aegler as in the image.
 This device maintained continuity of the Jean Aegler name whilst complying with Swiss company law.

 A press release announcing the new Rolex factory in Bienne in 2012 said that the Aegler factory began to produce its own ébauches between 1890 and 1895.
 This is not correct.
 The advert reproduced here says that the watchmaking factory Jean Aegler of Rebberg, Bienne, makes a speciality of stem wound watches (remontoirs au pendant) and has a new system of setting the time, the most advanced that exists (le plus perfectionné qui existe).
 The stem wind mechanism was the subject of a Swiss patent No. 243 mentioned at the bottom of the advert.
 This patent was granted to Jean Aegler in November 1888, so it would appear that the Aegler factory was making complete movements by 1888 or 1889.